 An application package is a set of files in a specific structure that defines a deployable application.
-An application package contains all the configuration, components and auxiliary files needed to specify how a given cloud config-enabled set of subsystems should behave to run the application.
-The application package can also have Java components that implement parts of the application running in a Vespa container - get started developing java components.
+An application package contains all the configuration, components, models and auxiliary files.
+The application package can also have Java components that implement parts of the application running in a Vespa container.

 The Vespa application is hence fully defined by its application package - all code and config is there.